Logiqx/ukwa-slalom/README.md

 #### Combining Fleet Results

-Combine the fleets into a single HTML file - e.g. slalom1-hayling.html
+Combine the fleets into a single HTML file using your favorite text editor - e.g. slalom1-hayling.html

 Tips: